Driven by Dedication & Stewardship

 Hoping that you have as much pleasure to savor our meat that we have pleasure to raise it!

 We are actually taking orders for nov-dec 2019 delivery.
-Pre-sale prices valid until April 30th, 2019.
+Limited quantities.
+Order yours now!

 The price includes meat, slaughter, cutting, packing, freezing and delivery to a drop-off point near you.
 Absolutely no hidden cost!